 Payment must be received before the end of the previous month.
 You may pay for more than one month at a time, at your discretion.
-You can either mail (check only) your payment or deliver (check) it in person, to HAP Medicare Solutions, ATTN: Customer Service, 2850 West Grand Blvd, Detroit, MI 48202.
+You can either mail (check only) your payment or deliver (check) it in person, to HAP Medicare Solutions, ATTN: Customer Service, 1414 East Maple Rd., Troy, MI 48083.
 Make checks payable to HAP Senior Plus and not CMS nor HHS.
 HAP cannot accept cash.

-Option 2: Auto Withdrawal
+Option 2: Make an online payment